mtolhuys/laravel-schematics/README.md

 ![Schematics Example](resources/images/readme/intro.png)

-Its aim is to help you (and your team) get more grip on the models from a code perspective, the status of your migrations and build/edit them faster.
+Its aim is to help you (and your team) get more grip on the models from a code perspective, the status of your migrations and build / edit them faster.

 ---